CloakProject/CloakCoin/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------

-Cloak uses the Enigma system in order to faclilate private/secure transactionns.
+Cloak uses the Enigma system in order to facilitate private/secure transactionns.

 _How does this work?_